-The University of Vermont and Champlain College, in partnership with CATMA are planning to launch a pilot bikeshare system this summer with the intent that it will expand into a regional system throughout Burlington, South Burlington and Winooski communities.
-A “Request for Proposals” was released in November and Gotcha Bike was chosen to operate the system.
+The University of Vermont and Champlain College, in partnership with CATMA are planning to launch a pilot bikeshare system with the intent that it will expand into a regional system throughout Burlington, South Burlington and Winooski communities.
+A “Request for Proposals” was released in November 2016 and Gotcha Bike was chosen to operate the system.

 Gotcha Bike is the nation’s most advanced and sustainable bike sharing program thanks to the nation’s first Smart Bike, The Gotcha Bike.
 It is a fully customizable bike share program designed to complement and serve as a first and last mile mobility solution.
 Gotcha Bike offers an affordable, scalable and eco-friendly mode of transportation for universities, cities, corporate campuses and residential properties.
 The lightweight and extremely durable bicycles feature rustproof frames, Kevlar seats, chain less belt drives and puncture-resistant tires.
 Through a partnership with Social Bicycles (SoBi), all Gotcha Bikes have built-in smart lock technology that allows users to locate and access the bikes through a computer or smart phone (iOs and Android).

 The Bikeshare Project Team believes that a regional bikeshare is viable and one of the key missing links in our transportation system that has been talked about for many years.

 Bike share users will be able to choose a membership plan that best suits their needs including one-time, monthly, and annual memberships.